Road surface marking: North Korea

 Road markings in the Democratic People's Republic of Korea are rare, but if they do exist, the lines are usually painted white, as in the highway from Pyongyang to Nampo.

 South Korea

 In the Republic of Korea, white always separates traffic in the same direction.
 Solid line means "do not change lanes", and a double solid line has the meaning of further emphasis on that way.
 Dash lines allow changing lanes.
 Zigzag lanes mean deceleration.

-The yellow line is the center line, which separates traffic in the opposite direction.
+The yellow line is the centre line, which separates traffic in the opposite direction.
 Solid line means "do not overtake", and double solid line has the meaning of further emphasis on that way.
 Dash lines allow overtaking.
-Some intersections have white broken lines at the center.
-This means it's a U-turn area; drivers can make U-turns only at this place and not make a U-turn over the yellow line.
+Some intersections have white broken lines at the centre.
+This indicates a U-turn area; drivers can make U-turns only at this place and not make a U-turn over the yellow line.
+Additionally, in South Korea, turning left across the centre line is prohibited, regardless of whether it be solid or dashed.

 A blue line means bus (or tram) only.